 Huelva strawberries: all you need to know about the ‘queen of fruits’

-If Huelva is known for something, in addition to its extraordinary, beautiful panoramic views, it is for its exquisite gastronomic offering.
-In the magic triangle of the Huelva table, strawberries are the third vertex along with prawns and ham.
-Huelva is the best and largest European strawberry producer.
-This is thanks to the fact that it has 248 hours of sun a month in spring and a very small atmospheric temperature range between day and night, and very importantly, fertile lands that mean that 95% of this fruit in Spain is grown in this province.
-For these and many more reasons, we want to bring you closer and show you everything you need to know about this tasty fruit.
+Huelva is very famous due to its extraordinary and beautiful panoramic views, but it is also true that it has an exquisite gastronomic offering.
+In the magic triangle of Huelva dining, Huelva strawberries are the third vertex, along with prawns and ham.
+Huelva is the best and biggest European strawberry producer (you must try the fresón de Palos) and this is thanks to the fact that it has 248 hours of sun a month in spring and a very small thermal oscillation between day and night, and, very importantly, fertile lands which means that 95% of this fruit in Spain is from this province.
+For this and other reasons, we want to tell you everything you need to know about Huelva strawberries.

 How Huelva Strawberries are cultivated